-The unbelievable 100-year history of a small patch of land in east Belgium
+Neutral Moresnet is an unbelievable 100-year story.
+Here’s the history of this small patch of land in east Belgium.

 100 years ago, in January 1920 (the 10th to be precise), Belgium received a piece of German territory as reparation for the damage that Belgium had suffered during the First World War.
 It covered the towns of Eupen and Malmedy and the surrounding area.
 Hidden away in the total package was a tiny patch of land – just 3½ square kilometers – called “The Undivided Territory of Neutral Moresnet.”